1.2 History of Hedge Accounting Guidance

 Financing Rate (SOFR) Overnight Index Swap (OIS) Rate” as a fifth U.S. benchmark

-topic, ASC 848, to provide temporary, optional expedients related to contract
+a new Codification topic, ASC 848, to provide temporary, optional expedients related

-modification accounting and hedge accounting.
-In December 2022, the FASB issued
+to contract modification accounting and hedge accounting.
+In December 2022, the FASB

-which enables an entity to apply fair value hedging to closed portfolios of
+enabled an entity to apply fair value hedging to closed portfolios of prepayable

-prepayable financial assets without having to consider prepayment risk or credit
+financial assets without having to consider prepayment risk or credit risk when

-single-layer model to allow multiple-layer hedges of a single closed portfolio of
+expanded the single-layer model to allow multiple-layer hedges of a single closed

-financial assets under this method.
-The last-of-layer method is renamed the
+portfolio of financial assets under this method.
+The last-of-layer method was

 Changing Lanes